What Does the Bible Say About Dream Catchers?

 Moreover, the New Testament, particularly, focuses on the role of faith and the Holy Spirit in guiding and protecting believers.
 This spiritual focus suggests that Christians are to seek guidance and protection through their relationship with God and not through objects like dream catchers.

-See also What Does the Bible Say About Studying the Word?
+See also What Does the Bible Say About Who We Are?

 In essence, while the Bible doesn’t explicitly mention dream catchers, it provides principles that can guide a Christian’s understanding of them.
 The focus is on trusting in God for protection and guidance, discerning the source and meaning of dreams, and avoiding the idolatrous veneration of objects as sources of spiritual power.